dginst/dginst.github.io/img/logo/README.md

 ---
 layout: page
-title: "Logos"
+title: "DGI Logo and Icon"
-subtitle: "Different versions of the DGI logo"
+subtitle: "Different versions of the DGI logo and icon"
 ---

-# DGI icons and logos
+## DGI icons and logos

 our gold is:
 RGB 241 175 9